pivotal/docs-tap/getting-started.md

 * Separation of permissions and access.
 Application teams can only access the clusters where their applications are running.

-The experience of an application developer working on their Tanzu Application Platform cluster is unaltered.
+The experience of an app developer working on their Tanzu Application Platform cluster is unaltered.
 All complexity in the setup and management of backing infrastructure is abstracted away from application developers, which gives them more time to focus on developing their apps.